CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![d student, manual](assets/manual-bits/d-m014.png)
 Manual: student

-xxx

-DD, DT and TD can be written as a double-wide D. Supplement.
+DD, DT and TD can be written as a double-wide D. See Word Parts.

+DV can be written as a double-wide V. See Word Parts.

-* Revised: advert, avert
+xxx Revised: advert, avert

 ## E

 All examples from the Manual are under Joining Vowels with Vowels.

+EC, ENC, IC, INC: This is often tricky, but fortunately the word is usually clear from context.
+There are no rules, but many examples in the dictionary.
+(Cricket)

+EC: Make sure you do not go down as I changes to C. The first part of the C retraces part of the I. There are many examples in the dictionary, but they're all burried in a large plate.

+ENC: Make sure that you do a full N. The first part of the C does not retrace any part of the N.

 ## F